bbauska/W3Cx-3of5/README.md

 Note that on mobile phones, the video does not start until the user presses the play control or clicks on the video picture.
 Using the \"canplaythrough\" event is a trick to call a function that starts the video player as soon as the page is loaded on desktop.
 This event is not supported by mobile devices, so if you try this example on a mobile, the video will not start automatically.

-As explained by the [Apple Developer Web site](https://developer.apple.com/):  \"The buffered property is a TimeRanges object: an array of start and stop times, not a single value.
+As explained by the <a href="https://developer.apple.com/">Apple Developer Web site</a>: "The buffered property is a TimeRanges object: an array of start and stop times, not a single value.
 Consider what happens if the person watching the media uses the time scrubber to jump forward to a point in the movie that hasn't loaded yet---the movie stops loading and jumps forward to the new point in time, then starts buffering again from there.
 So the buffered property can contain an array of discontinuous ranges.
-The example simply seeks the end of the array and reads the last value, so it actually shows the percentage into the movie duration for which there is data. \"
+The example simply seeks the end of the array and reads the last value, so it actually shows the percentage into the movie duration for which there is data."

-Source code extract:
+<h4>Source code extract:</h4>
 ```
 <!DOCTYPE html>
 <html lang="en">